 Live chat captures customer data, and that data should be protected from both external hacks and inappropriate staff access.
 See how Comm100’s security technology helps you in this regard.

 Live chat is different from phone support.
-They are overlapping skillsets, but live chat operators need knowledge, plus fast typing skills, plus proper “etiquette” online to have a truly great customer interaction.
-Invest in your chat operators with training.
+They are overlapping skillsets, but live chat agents need knowledge, plus fast typing skills, plus proper “etiquette” online to have a truly great customer interaction.
+Invest in your chat agents with training.
 A good live chat vendor will help you make that transition successfully.

 Live chat is a key “face” of your business to a customer.
 If it goes down, you want fast answers and a quick return to service.
 Know the vendor’s service level agreement (SLA) on this, and check with existing customers to verify that the vendor keeps its commitments.